 All of these amazing animals (and a pretty poppy) have been seen around Orchard Park, and all but the bat and moth photographs were taken here.
 If you spend a moment stopping and looking, you’ll be surprised at what you see.
 Join us late afternoon/early evening on Sunday 9 July to search for our local wildlife in our annual urban Summer Safari.
-Tim and Carol Inskipp will be there again kindly sharing their wealth of wildlife knowledge.
+Tim and Carol Inskipp will be there again kindly sharing their wealth of wildlife knowledge and Cambridge Mammal Group will show us any mammals they might find earlier in the day.
 Orchard Park Wildlife Project will provide wildlife guide books and ID sheets, but if you have a bird book and binoculars feel free to bring them along.
 The event will be free, fun and informative, as well as accessible and suitable for all ages and abilities (children 13 and under must be accompanied by an adult).
 As well as meeting the local wildlife it will give you an opportunity to meet new folks from your neighbourhood.
 Meet at 5.30pm outside the Travelodge Hotel.
 Join us for as long or as little as you like.

 The Summer Safari will be part of Cambridge Wild’s month of activities.
 All new wildlife records will be shared with Cambridgeshire & Peterborough Environmental Records Centre (CPERC).